HL7/fhircast-docs/docs/security-considerations.md

 ### How does the subscriber authenticate to the Hub?
-The subscribing app can make four distinct API calls to the Hub.
-For each of these calls, the subscribing app authenticates to the Hub with the Hub's authorization server issued SMART access_token.
-Per SMART on FHIR, this access_token is presented to the Hub in the HTTP Authorization header.
+The subscribing app can make three distinct API calls to the Hub.
+For each of these calls, the subscribing app authenticates to the Hub with the Hub's authorization server issued SMART `access_token`.
+Per SMART on FHIR, this `access_token` is presented to the Hub in the HTTP Authorization header.

 1. App subscribes to Hub
 1. App requests change to shared context
-1. App requests current context
 1. App unsubscribes from session

 ```